alinstein/ComputeCanada-Wiki/README.md

 ---
 ## Installing Python modules
 ### Pytorch (GPU and CPU)
-The preferred option is to install it using the Python wheel as follows:
+The preferred option is to install it using the python package manager pip3 as follows:

 1. Load a Python module, as shown above
 2. Create and start a virtual environment.